Diseases of the American Shorthair – A beauty with character

 Diagnosis:

-- Blood tests: There are specific tests that can detect coronavirus, but diagnosing FIP remains complicated and is often based on a combination of symptoms and tests.
+• Blood tests: There are specific tests that can detect the coronavirus, but diagnosing FIP remains complicated and is often based on a combination of symptoms and tests.

-- Ultrasound and X-rays: Fluid collections can be made visible using imaging techniques.
+• Ultrasound and X-ray: Fluid accumulations can be visualized using imaging techniques.

 Treatment: